panday1995/Data-Envelopment-Analysis/README.md

 - Directional distance function with undesirable output
 - Zero-sum gains data envelopment analysis
 - Mamlquist Luenberger Index and its decomposition

+Please consider cite the following articles if the codes is helpful:

+Choi Y, Yang F, Lee H. On the Unbalanced Atmospheric Environmental Performance of Major Cities in China.
+Sustainability.
+2020; 12(13):5391. https://doi.org/10.3390/su12135391